jsphuebner/stm32-car/README.md

 - Read key switch, brake switch and cruise control buttons from CAN bus
 - Read brake vacuum sensor and control vacuum pump
 - Read throttle pedal and put it on the CAN bus
-- Read individual cell voltages from Nissan Leaf BMS
+- Read individual cell voltages from Nissan Leaf BMS (LBC)
-- Read SoC, SoH etc. from the Nissan Leaf BMS
+- Read SoC, SoH etc. from LBC
-- Control inverter charge mode depending on battery state
+- Read power limits from LBC and use them for inverter power limit and charge current control
+- Implement ChaDeMo protocol with values obtained from LBC
 - Control analog fuel gauge via two current source channels

 # CAN configuration